Admission to this course is restricted to:

 Pre-master’s students in Philosophy who are in possession of an admission statement and who have to complete an advanced seminar, to be selected from package A.

 The course investigates the issues arising from a philosophical analysis of the experience of engaging in play with a special concern for the implications of human play for worldview-creation.
-It covers much fo the standard philosophical literature on play, including Heraclitus, Kant and Schiller, Nietzsche, Wittgenstein, Huizinga, Gadamer, Caillois, Winnicott, and Axelos.
-Key topics include rule-following, mutual understanding, play and seriousness and make-believe.
+It covers much of the standard philosophical literature on play, including Heraclitus, Kant and Schiller, Nietzsche, Wittgenstein, Huizinga, Gadamer, Winnicott etc. Key topics include rule-following, mutual understanding, play and seriousness and make-believe and modal ontology.

 This course aims to provide the students with a detailed view of:

 the history of the concept of ‘play’ in Western philosophy;

 the current state of the debate around ‘play’;

 the implications of the experience of play for epistemology, ethics, aesthetics and ontology.

 Students who successfully complete the course will have a good understanding of:

 the history of the debates surrounding play (including cognitive and non-cognitive approaches, psychological, phenomenological and ontological approaches;

 the relations between the philosophical and psychological views of play.